wanglin2/mind-map/web/src/pages/Doc/en/associativeLine/index.md

 > The function of adjusting associated line control points is supported from v0.4.6+

+> Relevance support for text editing starting from v0.5.11+

 This plugin is used to support the addition of associative lines.

-The plugin is currently not fully functional, and does not support adding text to association lines.

 ## Register